SondreBolland/ArrayVSLinked/README.md

 # ArrayList VS LinkedList

 ArrayList and Linked list are two implementations of the List interface.
+Each have their own appealing features which we will explore in this task.

 ## Task
 For both ArrayList and LinkedList, implement **add(element)**, **add(index, element)** and **get(index)**.